snabb/isoweek/README.md

 https://godoc.org/github.com/snabb/isoweek

-Simple example:
+Simple example which gets the starting time of the 1st week of 1985:
 ```Go
 	st := isoweek.StartTime(1985, 1, time.UTC)
 	fmt.Println(st)
 	// Output: 1984-12-31 00:00:00 +0000 UTC
 ```

-If you want to iterate through weeks or to get the ending time of the week you can use the standard AddDate() method:
+The returned time may be within previous year as can be seen above.

+The AddDate() method in Go standard library can be used for getting the time at the end of the week and for iterating through weeks:
 ```Go
 	et := st.AddDate(0, 0, 7)
 	wyear, week := et.ISOWeek()